Homemade Playdough Recipe

 All fields followed by an asterisk * must be filled in.

-You could also try these recipes from other Occupational Therapists!
+If you enjoy playing around with different recipes, you could also try these options from other Occupational Therapists!
 (These links open to their sites in a new window/tab.)

 Back to Top